 - Preview your video before submitting.
 Check for sound quality and correct messaging.
 Re-record it if necessary.

 The Annual Academic Scholarship Event

-Every fall semester, the SIU Chancellor and SIU Foundation host an Annual Scholarship Donor Appreciation event to recognize scholarship donors and celebrate the impact of scholarships.
+Every fall semester, the SIU Foundation hosts an Annual Scholarship Donor Appreciation Event to recognize scholarship donors and celebrate the impact of scholarships.

 This event is by invitation only.
 Once your scholarship donor’s attendance is confirmed, SIU Foundation Donor Relations staff will reach out to you personally to invite you to the event.

 If your scholarship donors are unable to participate, we will advise you that your attendance is no longer necessary.

 Traditionally, the event is held on the Carbondale campus and the event program includes a reception, a sit-down dinner and a short program.
 Additional details about the event (e.g. time and location) are provided in the invitation.